Large time asymptotics for partially dissipative hyperbolic systems without Fourier analysis: application to the nonlinearly damped p-system: Acknowledgments

 \section{Acknowledgments}

 T. Crin-Barat and E. Zuazua have been funded by the Alexander von Humboldt-Professorship program and the Transregio 154 Project “Mathematical Modelling, Simulation and Optimization Using the Example of Gas Networks” of the DFG.
-E. Zuazua has been funded by the ModConFlex Marie Curie Action, HORIZON-MSCA-2021-$d$N-01, the COST Action MAT-DYN-NET, grants PID2020-112617GB-C22 and TED2021-131390B-I00 of MINECO (Spain), and by the Madrid Goverment -- UAM Agreement for the Excellence of the University Research Staff in the context of the V PRICIT (Regional Programme of Research and Technological Innovation).
+E. Zuazua has been funded by the ModConFlex Marie Curie Action, HORIZON-MSCA-2021-DN-01, the COST Action MAT-DYN-NET, grants PID2020-112617GB-C22 and TED2021-131390B-I00 of MINECO (Spain), and by the Madrid Goverment -- UAM Agreement for the Excellence of the University Research Staff in the context of the V PRICIT (Regional Programme of Research and Technological Innovation).
+L.-Y. Shou is supported by the National Natural Science Foundation of China (12301275) and the China Postdoctoral Science Foundation (2023M741694).
 Part of this work was done while L.-Y. Shou was visiting the Chair for Dynamics, Control, Machine Learning and Numerics and the Research Center Mathematics of Data (MoD) of the Friedrich-Alexander-Universit\"at Erlangen-N\"urnberg (FAU).
 L.-Y. Shou is grateful to Prof. E. Zuazua and Dr. T. Crin-Barat for their kind hospitality.